gear2000/microservice-example/README.md

 **Description**

-  - The application contains two endpoints: /ad, /ad-event
+  - The application consists of two endpoints:

+    - /ad - takes a HTTP get and logs the request in standard out
+    - /ad-event - takes a HTTP post and logs the request in standard out

   - The application consist of three microservices: